edub008/ollama-nodejs/README.md

 # Ollama Node.js Sample

 This example shows how to run a large language model (Ollama) locally using Node.js.
+For a more detailed discussion check out the following [mini blog](https://ergin-d.com/blog/nodejs-run-local-llm).

 ## Requirements